-The Risk Management and Patient Safety Program is guided by Chapter 395 and §641.55, Florida Statutes.
+Adverse Incident Reporting is required by Chapter 395 and §641.55, Florida Statutes.

 The Risk Management & Patient Safety Program collects adverse incident reports.
 Hospitals and ambulatory surgical centers are required by law to report adverse incidents to the Agency for Health Care Administration (Agency), as defined in §395.0197, Florida Statutes.
 Health maintenance organizations are also required to report adverse incidents as defined in §641.55(6), Florida Statutes.
 The requirements for nursing homes and assisted living facilities to report adverse incidents are defined in §400.147, and §429.23 (2) and (3), Florida Statutes, respectively.